The awareness of the ketogenic lifestyle is increasing together with people's health-consciousness when it comes to food. About time!

 - Artificial flavours and colourings

-You can find a longer list of preservatives to avoid here: Top 8 Food Preservatives to Avoid
+You can find these and other preservatives to avoid in this other article from Perfect Keto, listing the Top 8 Food Preservatives to Avoid

 Bottom line: Always check the ingredient list… and research!

-Usually, when you see a product with an essay of an ingredient list compared with another of 3 or 5, give preference to investigate the latter.
+Usually, when you see a product with an essay of an ingredient list compared with another one made with little ingredients, give preference to investigate the latter.

-That’s why we 100% transparent with our ingredients list and we do receive a lot of questions about it and we love that you ask it.
+That’s why we are 100% transparent with our ingredients.
+We're glad to receive a lot of questions about it and we love that you ask it.
 That’s how it should be.